-Table 1 presents the average metric values.
-These data represent the relative level of complexity of a single artifact template of each of the representative template types.
+Table 1 presents the average metric values for our partitions.
+This data represents the relative level of complexity of a single artifact template of each of the representative template types.
 These data show that, on average, the size and complexity of test-code templates is less than that of application-code templates.
-It also shows that out of the three test-code template types, the integration test-case templates require the largest number of XSL elements to generate their desired output.
+It also shows that out of the three test-code template types, the integration test case templates require the largest number of XSL elements to generate their desired output.

-Table 2 shows the total metric values.
-This is intended to represent the total effort required to generate templates of the various types.
-The high-level result shown by these data is that test-code templates are seemingly smaller and simpler than application-code templates.
-Assuming that our metrics are a reasonable measure of a template's complexity and size, this implies that test-code generation is a fraction of the overall effort required to generate all of a system's code.
+Table 2 shows the total metric values for our template partitions.
+This is intended to represent the total effort required to generate test code of the various types.
+The overriding result shown by these data is that test-code templates are significantly smaller and simpler than the templates needed to generate application code.
+Assuming that our metrics are a reasonable measure of a template's complexity and size, this means that test-code generation is a fraction of the overall effort required to generate all of a system's code.